 - Monthly Pharmacy and Therapeutics Meeting Minutes

 - Pharmacist & Medical CE/CME Programs

 - Residency Recruitment Activities

 Question: Are residents required to work holidays?

-Each resident covers two to three holidays during the year.
+Each resident covers three holidays during the year.

 Question: How are residents evaluated?